 This parameter is only relevant when the Awingu internal database is used.
-Awingu saves the database to local disk every day.
-You can retrieve this dump and saving it on another system via SFTP.
-The dumps are retained on local disk for a period of 3 days, before being discarded.
+Awingu creates a backup of the internal database every day and store it on the appliance.
+You can retrieve this backup and save it on another system via SFTP.
+The backups are retained on local disk for a period of 3 days, before being discarded.
 More information: Backup and recovery of the Awingu Database.